mozilla/pkipolicy/rootstore/policy.md

     the entity submitting the request controls the email account associated with the email address referenced in the certificate *or* has been authorized by the email account holder to act on the account holder’s behalf.
-This MUST be done using one or more of the methods documented in section 3.2.2 of the [CA/Browser Forum's S/MIME Baseline Requirements][SMIME-BRs].
+This MUST be done using one or more of the methods documented in section 3.2.2 of the [CA/Browser Forum's S/MIME Baseline Requirements][SMIME-BRs] ("S/MIME BRs").
 The CA operator's CPS (or, if applicable, the CP or CP/CPS) MUST clearly specify the procedure(s) that the CA employs to perform this verification;
 3.  for a certificate capable of being used for TLS-enabled servers, the CA MUST ensure that the applicant has registered all domain(s) referenced in the certificate or has been authorized by the domain registrant to act on their behalf.
-This MUST be done using one or more of the methods documented in section 3.2.2.4 of the [TLS Baseline Requirements][TLS-BRs].
+This MUST be done using one or more of the methods documented in section 3.2.2.4 of the [TLS BRs][TLS-BRs].
 The CA operator's CPS (or, if applicable, the CP or CP/CPS) MUST clearly specify the procedure(s) that the CA employs, and each documented procedure MUST state which subsection of 3.2.2.4 it is complying with;
 4.  for a certificate capable of being used for TLS-enabled servers, the CA MUST ensure that the applicant has control over all IP Address(es) referenced in the certificate.
-This MUST be done using one or more of the methods documented in section 3.2.2.5 of the [TLS Baseline Requirements][TLS-BRs].
+This MUST be done using one or more of the methods documented in section 3.2.2.5 of the [TLS BRs][TLS-BRs].
 The CA operator's CPS (or, if applicable, the CP or CP/CPS) MUST clearly specify the procedure(s) that the CA employs, and each documented procedure SHOULD state which subsection of 3.2.2.5 it is complying with; *and*